 Neuro-ophthalmology 1991 -1992

-Stephen’s interest in glaucoma treatment has led him to participate in international multi-centre clinical trials for glaucoma medications.
-He is the immediate Past President of the Royal Australian and New Zealand College of Ophthalmology (RANZCO) after many years of contributing to numerous college activities such as being on the scientific program committee, a basic sciences examiner, college councillor, RANZCO Board member, Treasurer, Vice President and then President (2011-2013).
-He is also past Chairman of the NZ Branch of RANZCO.
+He is a Past President (2011-2013) of the Royal Australian and New Zealand College of Ophthalmology (RANZCO) with many years of contributing to numerous college activities including being on the Scientific Program Committee, a basic sciences examiner, in physiology, College Councillor, RANZCO Board member, Treasurer, and Vice President .
+He continues activities with RANZCO including the Australian and New Zealand Eye Foundation (ANZEF), and currently chairs the Trainee Progression Committee.
+He is also past Chairman of the NZ Branch of RANZCO, serving on that executive for many years.
 Stephen has previously served as Vice President of the Australian and New Zealand Glaucoma Interest Group (ANZGIG) and supports Glaucoma New Zealand.
+Stephen’s interest in glaucoma treatment has allowed him to participate in international multi-centre clinical trials for glaucoma medications.

 Stephen is married and has two children.
 He likes to maintain an active lifestyle and is an avid cyclist participating in regular group rides and multi-day tours.
-He encouraged his son with school cycling, and his daughter with skiing during winter months.
-Family life includes an appreciation of good cooking, wine, and getting on the slopes.
+He encouraged family participation in active sports including skiing.
+Family life includes an appreciation of good cooking, wine, gardening, and in winter, skiing.
 He contributes to the local community with an active involvement at St Andrews Church Epsom.